 Backend Integrations

 AuthAction issues JWT access tokens that your backend APIs validate using standard JWKS-based verification.
-This section provides integration guides for popular backend frameworks.
+Official SDKs handle key fetching, caching, and rotation automatically — or follow the manual guides to integrate with the library of your choice.

 Available Guides

-Section titled “Available Guides”- Express.js: JWT middleware with
+Section titled “Available Guides”- Express.js: Official SDK (

 How It Works